rickstaa/awesome-adsb/readme.md

 - [FlightRadar24](https://www.flightradar24.com) - A Swedish internet-based service that shows real-time aircraft flight tracking information on a map.
 - [RadarBox](https://www.radarbox.com) - A Tampa-based global flight tracking and data services company that offers worldwide commercial and general aviation flight tracking.
 - [FlightAware](https://flightaware.com) - An American multinational technology company that provides real-time, historical, and predictive flight tracking data and products.
+- [ADS-B Exchange](https://www.adsbexchange.com/) - A flight tracking company that offers high fidelity, stable, and secure flight tracking service.
+It was started by volunteers and flight enthusiasts but was recently acquired by [JETNET](https://www.jetnet.com/).
 - [PlaneFinder.net](https://planefinder.net) - A United Kingdom-based real-time flight tracking service shows global flight data like flight numbers, how fast an aircraft moves, elevation, and travel destination.
 - [AvDelphi](https://www.avdelphi.com) - An aviation data and services company that shows airframes, registrations, types, airports and flights, radar and nav points, and owner and flight histories.